BigPolarBear1/factorization/README.md

 Update: I'll port these findings over to QS_Variant.. so it checks the quadratic coefficients too.
 I'll get that done tonight.
 Then tomorrow I'll do the remainder of the optimizations in QS_Variant first, since it wont have p-adic lifting.. and once that is done I finalize Improved_QS_Variant aswell.

 Update: Ok, i've ported my worked to the QS_Variant aswell.
 It did slightly slow things down... but tomorrow when I do those optimizations it should gain a performance advantage.

+Update: I quickly fixed the large prime variation in both PoCs.
+I did notice that when using multiple quadratic coefficients with QS_Variant, it is barely pulling smooths from quadractic coefficients other then 1.
+Which doesn't make sense... so I will need to investigate tomorrow what is going on there.